OsvaldoBC/Hello-world/README.md

 # Hello Microverse

 > Microverse task.
-HTML and CSSMicroverse task.
+HTML and CSS Microverse task.

+## Getting Started
+The steps to clone and the project locally is : git clone git@github.com:OsvaldoBC/Hello-world.git

 ## Built With